merenlab/merenlab.org/_posts/anvio/2018-09-04-structural-biology-with-anvio.md

 {:.notice}
 **Citation**: [doi:10.1093/nar/gkq1105](https://doi.org/10.1093/nar/gkq1105)

 DSSP (Dictionary of Secondary Structure Prediction) is the program anvi'o uses to assign secondary structure and other useful biophysical and biochemical characteristics for each residue in the predicted structure of MODELLER.
-It is not a strict requirement for the workflow, although you will be missing out if you don't install.
+It is not a strict requirement for the workflow, although you will be missing out if you don't install it.
 Check out these instructions to see if you have it installed, and how to install it if you don't ([click me](http://merenlab.org/2016/06/18/installing-third-party-software/#dssp)).

 ## NGL